 Adding water in the pool too often

 Dropping water level of a pool is common because of many circumstances like splashed water while swimming and dispersal.
-However increased rapid loss may not significantly be a water leak, below are some of the causes;
+However increased rapid loss may not significantly be a water leakage, below are some of the causes;

 1) Figure out the groundwater index (if the swimming pool is on the ground).
 This is because leaking could result from either direction because if the groundwater table is low, then water from the swimming pool will leak outside to even the water level or vice versa.